karttur/geoimagine/_posts/2018/2018-09-01-develop-github-eclipse.markdown

 3. Add a clone of a GitHub repo to <span class='app'>Eclipse</span>
 4. Create a PyDev Project in <span class='app'>Eclipse</span> and team it up with the added GitHub repo

-The youtube video [How To Add Eclipse Project To GitHub](https://www.youtube.com/wat ch?v=LPT7v69guVY) covers much the same as this post regarding setting up GitHub and teaming up a GitHub repository with an <span class='app'>Eclipse</span>  project.
+The youtube video [How To Add Eclipse Project To GitHub](https://www.youtube.com/watch?v=LPT7v69guVY&t=4s) covers much the same as this post regarding setting up GitHub and teaming up a GitHub repository with an <span class='app'>Eclipse</span>  project.
 Except that in this post you are going to setup a PyDev project whereas the video is for a Java project.

 ## Prerequisites

 To follow the instructions in this post you need a [GitHub](https://github.com) account.
 If you need a hands-on introduction to GitHub, including setting up an account and creating a repository, the [official GitHub Guide Hello World](https://guides.github.com/activities/hello-world/) is a good place to start.

 If you want to work towards a functional setup of the GeoImagine Framework you should aim for using Karttur´s [python packages uplodaded as separate repositories](https://karttur.github.io/geoimagine/packages/) as submodules.
-This is easily done by simply using the public python GeoImagine packages available on [Karttur's GitHub pages](http://github.io/karttur/), but that is not due until the [next](../github-submodules) post.
+This is easily done by simply using the public python GeoImagine packages available on [Karttur's GitHub pages](https://github.com/karttur), but that is not due until the [next](../github-submodules) post.
 To create a fully functional GeoImagine Framework you must also have installed the Spatial Data Integrated Development Environment (SPIDE) as outlined in my blog [Install and setup spatial data IDE](https://karttur.github.io/setup-ide/).

 ## Open GitHub account and sign in

 If you do not have a GitHub account, you have to sign up at [github.com](https://github.com) and create an account.
 Note the user name and password as you need them later in order to setup both <span class='app'>GitHub Desktop</span> and the command line tool for GitHub on your local machine.
 Once you have an account on GitHub, sign in.

 At this stage you can download and setup [<span class='app'>GitHub Desktop</span>](https://desktop.github.com/).
 Even if I usually prefer to use <span class='app'>Terminal</span> commands, I find <span class='app'>GitHub Desktop</span> very useful for handling GitHub repositories.
-These instructions assumes that you have it installed.
+The rest of these instructions will assume that you have it installed.

 ## Create and empty repository in GitHub

 To store your project in <span class='app'>Eclipse</span> you need an empty repository to start with.
-Later, you are going to use this repository as a container for linking together all the PyDev packages that, combined, constitute your project (for instance Karttur's GeoImagine Framework).
+Later you are going to use this repository as a container for linking together all the PyDev packages that, combined, constitute your project (for instance Karttur's GeoImagine Framework).
 For now it will just be an empty repository.
 In this tutorial I named the example repository _kt-gi-test01_.

 Create a GitHub repository as described in the GitHub page [Create a repo](https://help.github.com/en/articles/create-a-repo).
 You can add a ReadMe file if you want to, or leave the repository completely empty.
-If you instead create your repository in <span class='app'>GitHub Desktop</span> commit and push it to your online GitHub account.
+Aleterantively you can also create your repository from <span class='app'>GitHub Desktop</span>, and then commit and push it to your online GitHub account.

 ## Add GitHub repo to <span class='app'>Eclipse</span>